AntonioDehesa/tilop/README.md

 ### Sources:
 * The Complete 2021 Web Development Bootcamp, by Angela Yu

+## Day 120: Dec 21 2021
+### Today's progress:

+I have been doing the course, but not registering it here.
+Completed the challenges.

+### Sources:
+* The Complete 2021 Web Development Bootcamp, by Angela Yu

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla